-As at March 13, 2017 (the latest practicable date prior to the publication of this document), there were 28,213,018 awards and options to subscribe for ordinary shares in the capital of the Company representing 3.91% of the Company's issued share capital.
-If the authority to purchase the Company's ordinary shares being sought in Resolution 20 were to be exercised in full, these awards and options would represent 4.35% of the Company's issued share capital.
+As at March 4, 2020 (the latest practicable date prior to the publication of this document), there were 23,290,909 awards and options to subscribe for ordinary shares in the capital of the Company representing 3.18% of the Company's issued share capital.
+If the authority to purchase the Company's ordinary shares being sought in Resolution 19 were to be exercised in full, these awards and options would represent 3.53% of the Company's issued share capital.

 The Directors have no present intention of exercising the authority to purchase the Company's ordinary shares but will keep the matter under review.
-The Directors will only exercise this authority when it serves the best interests of the Company and of its shareholders generally, and could be expected to result in an increase in the earnings per share of the Company.
+The Directors will only exercise this authority when it serves the best interests of the Company and of its shareholders generally and could be expected to result in an increase in the earnings per share of the Company.
 Any purchases of ordinary shares would be market purchases through the London Stock Exchange.

-Resolution 21 - Notice of general meetings
+Resolution 20 - Notice of general meetings

-Resolution 21 is to approve that general meetings of the Company (other than an AGM) may be called on 14 clear days' notice.
-The notice period required by the Companies Act 2006 for general meetings of the Company is 21 clear days unless (i) shareholders approve a shorter notice period, which cannot however be less than 14 clear days and (ii) the Company offers the facility for all shareholders to vote by electronic means.
-This authority will expire at the Company's AGM in 2018.
-The Board will consider on a case by case basis whether the use of the flexibility offered by the shorter notice period is merited, taking into account the circumstances, including whether the business of the meeting is timesensitive and whether it is thought to be to the advantage of shareholders as a whole.
+Resolution 20 is a special resolution to allow the Company to hold general meetings, other than AGMs, on not less than 14 clear days' notice.

+Under the Companies Act 2006 the minimum notice period for listed company general meetings is 21 clear days unless (i) shareholders approve a shorter notice period, which cannot be less than 14 clear days and (ii) the Company offers the facility for all shareholders to vote by electronic means.
+The current authority will expire at the Company's AGM in 2020 and the Company would like to renew this authority.
+The Board is therefore proposing Resolution 20 as a special resolution to approve 14 clear days as the minimum period of notice for all general meetings of the Company other than AGMs.
+The approval will be effective until the Company's next AGM in 2021.
+The shorter notice period would not be routinely used.
+The Board will consider on a case by case basis whether the use of the flexibility offered by the shorter notice period is merited, taking into account the circumstances, including whether the business of the meeting is time-sensitive and whether it is thought to be to the advantage of shareholders as a whole.